-We’ve helped some of the region’s most promising original music artists to grow their music, by providing free expert support which includes recording, live showcases, music releases, master-classes, radio sessions and professional mentoring as part of our Breakthrough artist development programme.
+Funded by Help Musicians UK with match funding from Arts Council England Breakthrough, our successful, artist development programme, has supported some of our region’s most promising original music artists (from a range of diverse genres) to grow their music careers, by providing free expert support which includes recording, live showcases, music releases, master-classes, radio sessions and professional mentoring.

 Floodhounds were successful applicants to our Breakthrough Artist Development Programme in 2017.
 Festival appearances at Live at Leeds and Long Division (Wakefield) followed, alongside BBC Introducing airplay and sold out local live shows in Sheffield.
 Floodhounds also won an ‘Honorable Mention’ for the Sensoria Festival ‘Beats working for a living’ Music Commission Award in 2018, awarded with a grant to support further career development presented by Richard Hawley, and ended 2018 playing international dates.

 The Harriets were selected for our Breakthrough Artist Development Programme in 2017.
 The band landed festival appearances at Live at Leeds and Long Division (Wakefield), alongside a BBC Introducing live radio session, playing live at Doncaster Rover Football Stadium, and rounding off with a sold out headline appearance at 360 Club, Leeds, and a performance at the Brudenell Social Club.
+In 2018 they were shortlisted for the Glastonbury Festival emerging talent contest.
 The Harriets are a hard working band that never stop pushing themselves and typify what being a self managed artist in the modern music industry is all about.

 Bi:Lingual, fronted by the energetic Dylan Cartlidge, were a band that took the phrase ‘power trio’ to a whole new level… They won a place on our first Help Musicians UK and Arts Council funded pilot year of the Breakthrough Artist Development Programme, and took the roof off Maida Vale when they played live at our artist showcase event.
 All members are still making music, as new acts, and the frontman Dylan, is excelling as a music artist, signing with Universal and definitely being another one to watch.